Well-posedness and exponential equilibration of a volume-surface reaction-diffusion system with nonlinear boundary coupling: Introduction

 In this paper, we shall prove a new entropy entropy-dissipation estimate for the model system \eqref{e1}, which entails exponential convergence to equilibrium with explicitly computable constants and rates (see Theorem \ref{theo:Convergence} below).

-We remark two novelties: i) this is (up to our knowledge) the first entropy entropy-dissipation estimate for a mixed volume-surface reaction-diffusion system, and ii) secondly, we introduce a new idea in the proof of entropy entropy-dissipation estimates for a system with general, superlinear, power-like nonlinearities, which we hope to turn out very useful when proving entropy entropy-dissipation estimates in more general settings.
+We remark two novelties: i) this is (up to our knowledge) the first entropy entropy-dissipation estimate for a mixed volume-surface reaction-diffusion system, and ii) secondly, we introduce a new idea in the proof of entropy entropy-dissipation estimates for a system with general, superlinear, power-like nonlinearities, which we hope to turn out very useful when proving entropy entropy-dissipation estimates in more general settings. {This idea is indeed extended to more general systems which contain the system of this paper as a sub-case.
+Interested readers are referred to \cite{DFT16,FT2015} for more details.}

-Moreover, we remark that, although the existence of weak solutions is obtained for general rates, which can depend on time and space, we restrict for the sake of clarity the proof of explicit exponential convergence to equilibrium to the case of constant rates $k_u$ and $k_v$.
-The case of non-constant (in space and/or e.g. periodic in time) reactions rates leads to non-constant equilibria and requires a more involved formalism which shall be treated in future works.
+Moreover, we remark that, although the existence of weak solutions is obtained for general reaction rates $k_u$ and $k_v$, which can depend on time and space, we restrict for the sake of clarity the proof of explicit exponential convergence to equilibrium to the case of constant rates $k_u$ and $k_v$.
+The case of non-constant (in space and/or e.g. periodic in time) reactions rates leads to non-constant equilibria and requires a more involved formalism which can be treated in future works.

 We emphasise that we distinguish two cases in the equilibration analysis of \eqref{e1}: The non-degenerate diffusion case $\delta_v >0$ and the degenerate diffusion case $\delta_v = 0$.
-If $\delta_v >0$, then the surface diffusion term $-\delta_v\Delta_{\Gamma}v$ enables us to obtain an entropy-entropy dissipation estimate by only using the natural a-priori estimates derived from mass conservation, entropy and entropy dissipation.
+If $\delta_v >0$, then the surface diffusion term $-\delta_v\Delta_{\Gamma}v$ enables us to obtain an entropy entropy-dissipation estimate by only using the natural a-priori estimates derived from mass conservation, entropy and entropy-dissipation.
 In the case of degenerate boundary diffusion $\delta_v = 0$, we derive an entropy entropy-dissipation estimate by using $L^{\infty}$ a-priori bounds of the solution.
 While such $L^{\infty}$-bounds can be shown to hold for the model \eqref{e1}, they are often out of reach for more general systems with more concentrations in higher space dimensions, see e.g. \cite{CDF13}.
 However, we conjecture that in some (yet not all) cases of stoichiometric coefficients $\alpha, \beta$, the use of $L^{\infty}$-bounds should not be essential for the proof and could be avoided by more careful estimates.
 An example of such an estimate is presented in Proposition \ref{re:linear} when $\alpha = \beta = 1$.